 The pink dolphin has long, thin beaks perfect for catching fish in tight spaces, and its sharp teeth help it catch slippery prey.
 Additionally, its dorsal fins are minor and triangular compared to those of oceanic dolphins, allowing it to maneuver through flooded forests without becoming entangled in vegetation.

-The Amazon pink dolphin is not only an inhabitant of the Amazon basin but is a symbol of the rich biodiversity of this incredible region.
+The Amazon pink dolphin is not only an inhabitant of the Amazon basin but also a symbol of this incredible region's rich biodiversity.
 However, as we will see in the following sections, its survival is increasingly threatened due to various human activities.

 Reproduction and behavior